carmine560/trading-assistant/README.md

 The `calculate_share_size` command also uses the previous closing price.
 Export a Hyper SBI 2 ranking that includes the securities code you trade to `%USERPROFILE%\Downloads` as a CSV file.
-You can automate this with a custom action such as `save_market_data` (see the “[Save Market Data](https://github.com/carmine560/trading-assistant/wiki#save-market-data)” section of the wiki).
+You can automate this using a custom action such as `save_market_data` (see the “[Save Market Data](https://github.com/carmine560/trading-assistant/wiki#save-market-data)” section of the wiki).

-`trading_assistant.py` uses the price limit only if the previous closing price is not available in the market data.
-If so, configure the price limit region in Hyper SBI 2.
+`trading_assistant.py` uses the price limit in Hyper SBI 2 only if the previous closing price is not available in the market data.
+If so, configure the price limit region.
 However, Tesseract can misread commas and decimal points.
-For example, `1,234.5` can be read as `12345`.
+For example, `1,234.5` can be read as `1,234,5`.
 Use the market data when possible and avoid relying on the price limit.

 ``` powershell